 A: Of course we would recommend the woodworking program.
 We find the woodshop as one of our top program areas to attract men, specifically.
 Although we do have many women that use the woodshop as well, we find men seem to make their ‘den’.
-Administering a program like the woodshop however does carry a lot of risk.
-We often consider risk of injury and safety concerns, risk of equipment failure, and risk of funding as some of our top areas of concern in the woodshop.
+Administering a program like a woodshop, however, does carry a lot of risks.
+We often consider the risk of injury and safety concerns, risk of equipment failure, and risk of funding as some of our top areas of concern in the woodshop.

 John had a 23-year career in cabinet making before he joined as a volunteer.
 He has also been doing woodworking from age 15.
 Now, he happily does his woodworking on the Centre’s workshop while he helps in monitoring the safety of the other elders there.
 When asked why he volunteers for Kerby Centre and what he gets from it, John answered:

 John has been creating small reindeer pieces in Kerby Centre for the last 3 years and even had a total of 195 reindeer sales in 2018 with the help of other volunteers.
-It was his way of helping the centre, as all the proceeds of the sales went to Kerby.
+It was his way of helping the center, as all the proceeds of the sales went to Kerby.
 According to him, “I like helping people with projects that save them money.”
-In fact, he’s been making frames for Kerby Centre’s art program students to help them save in frame costs.
+He’s been making frames for Kerby Centre’s art program students to help them save in frame costs.